movebank/movebank-api-doc/movebank-api.md

 #### Get a list of attributes
 `https://www.movebank.org/movebank/service/direct-read?attributes`

 This will open a list of available attribute names by entity type that can be used to further specify the example queries below.
 For definitions see [http://vocab.nerc.ac.uk/collection/MVB](http://vocab.nerc.ac.uk/collection/MVB).
+Note that the attributes id and local_identifier exist for the tag, individual and deployment entities.
+For event queries, use aliases with entity prefixes (e.g., individual_local_identifier).

 #### Get a list of sensor types
 `https://www.movebank.org/movebank/service/direct-read?entity_type=tag_type`